NitinD97/Python/README.md

 ### 4. Robot Cleanup
   Script name: `robot_cleanup.py`\
   A recursive script, where 0s are tiles, -1s are object.
 The robot has to clean all the tiles in the room, the cleaned tiles will be marked as 1 and the robot can be spawned at any coordinate inside the room.
+This is a recursive code.

 ### 5. Image Resize
   Script name: `image_resize.py`\